-1. CAN I ORGANISE THE EVENT ON ANY DAY?
+1. CAN I ORGANISE THE EVENT ON ANOTHER DAY?

-Yes, events can be organised any time.
+Yes, events can be organised anytime in December and still count as part of the Global Pledge.

-2. HOW DO I REGISTER OUR PLEDGES?
+2. HOW DO I REGISTER?

-Visit www.childmarriagefree.world/for-schools/registration or email campaign@childmarriagefree.world with your name, the name of your school, the date of the planned lesson and how many children you expect to take part.
+Visit www.childmarriagefree.world/for-schools/registration or email campaign@childmarriagefree.world with your name, the name of your school, the date of the planned event and how many children you expect to take part.